pdxdiy/diy_flyer_tranlator/README.md

-diy_flyer
+diy flyer translator
 =========

-Diy.org flyer that translates into multiple languages
+This translator takes the Diy.org flyer and translates into multiple languages using Google translate API.